 4. How much information should you include?

 Your LinkedIn profile is not your CV and the advice is towards brevity while including key information.
-Provide the most information about your most recent jobs, and all jobs you have had in the past 10 years require some information over and above company name and date.
+Provide the most information about your most recent jobs.
+All jobs you have had in the past 10 years require some information over and above company name and date.
 Include a decent paragraph (four or five lines) on each, or alternatively 2-3 bullet points.
 Remember to include keywords and skills which are relevant to the job you seek.
 If you have had many roles or employers within this period then you will need to cut back on the space allocated accordingly.
 If the roles were interim/contract state this clearly.
-Some upload their CV on the LinkedIn site but Prism would advise against this.
+Some people upload their CV on the LinkedIn site but Prism would advise against this.

 5. Should you allow people to deduce your age?

 If you are concerned that recruiters may be deterred remove degree dates and qualifications and consider omitting jobs before a certain period.
 The Equality Acts of course make it unlawful for employers to discriminate against job applicants because of age but it would be naïve to pretend it doesn’t happen so make it difficult for people to do so!

 6. Include a photograph.

-This is non-negotiable: if you don’t include a photograph you miss out on an opportunity to connect with people.
+This is non-negotiable: if you don’t include a photograph you miss out on an opportunity to connect at a more personal level.
 As most on LinkedIn have pictures it is now considered odd not to.
 This should be a professional looking photograph in work attire, of you looking approachable!
 Good quality selfies are just about OK but holiday snaps, dinner jackets or your adorable children are no-nos!
 Or a tortoise… a genuine LinkedIn photo!